 Germany does a great job when it comes to innovation in areas as diverse as sustainable energy systems, molecular biotech, lasers, and experimental software engineering.
 It is also better at adapting new inventions and technologies to industry and spreading them throughout the business sector.
 All these factors together make Germany a powerhouse and one of the world leaders in terms of innovation.

 The country is also a leading force in software development and information systems.
-If you want to find out more, we invite you to read the first part of our post, regarding German tech companies to follow.
+Every year new promising start-ups emerge and we are sure that this tendency will continue.
+The ones enlisted in this post are definitely companies worth observing but there are many more German businesses with bright future.
+If you want to read about them, we invite you to look at the first part of our post, regarding German tech companies to follow.